 (e) Groups.
-Group Pricing is available for groups of ten or more.
-If the total number of passengers in relation to a group booking falls below ten passengers, we reserve the right to increase the price to a regular fare.
-All passengers are required to travel together on the same service in order to qualify for discounted group fare.
-Group discounts apply to standard retail rates only.
+Group Pricing is available for groups of nine or more.
+If the total number of passengers in relation to a group booking falls below nine passengers, we reserve the right to increase the price to a regular fare.
+All passengers are required to travel together on the same service in order to qualify for a discounted group fare.
 Groups must:

 (i) provide a 25% non-refundable confirmation deposit within seven days after booking, and